UN-ICC/ICC-Data-Hackathon-2021/Additional Datasources/World Development Indicators/README.md

 We recommend you to look into the [World Bank Databases](https://databank.worldbank.org/databases) and to try their [API](http://api.worldbank.org/) (documentation can be found [here](https://datahelpdesk.worldbank.org/knowledgebase/topics/125589-developer-information))

+You can also access a specific indicator through the url format: "https://data.worldbank.org/indicator/{indicator_code}" , i.e https://data.worldbank.org/indicator/SP.POP.TOTL to access the total population.

 #### Structure:

 The structure of this dataset is the following: